 Summary | You’ve Already Begun

-Eventually, this daily motion will turn out to be more than exercise.
-It will be taken as a reminder: you can change — and you are worth it.
+Before long, this daily movement will be more than just exercise — it will be a powerful reminder that change is possible, and that you are absolutely worth it.

 Leave a Reply